Nearly all Engineering first-year students will take one of the following math courses during their first semester (listed in sequential order):

 The purpose of high school AP classes is not solely to accumulate advanced credit, but to build a solid foundation for college work.
 A strong start to university course work is essential to your college career.
 In fact, our research shows your performance in your first math class is a strong indicator of your future success in engineering courses.

 Please follow the AP guidelines from the Math department.
-If you have concerns about placement for registration, contact your four year advisor in Engineering Student Services.
+If you have concerns about placement for registration, contact your four year advisor in Engineering Undergraduate Student Services.

 For more information about Math Placement, visit the Math department's website: wumath.wustl.edu.